eclipse-californium/californium/cf-utils/cf-cluster/README.md

 The `refresh`, `discover` and `expiration` is executed by a timer (default interval 2s).

-## k8s Discover Client
+## k8s API Client - Discover and Read Pod's Metadata

 The `K8sManagementDiscoverJdkClient` implements `DtlsClusterManager.ClusterNodesDiscover` using the k8s REST API to discover the current Californium pods based on labels.
+The client requires therefore the permission to list and get pods.
+If no other trusted CA certificate is provided as "https_k8s_client_trust.pem", the trust CA of the service account is used.
+Also, if a empty token is provided, the token of that service account is used as default.
+If RBAC is activated in the k8s installation, the client requires the permissions to get and list pods.
+Therefore [rbac](../../demo-apps/cf-extplugtest-server/service/k8s_rbac.yaml) is applied to grant these rights to the service account.

 See the javadoc there for more details.

 The k8s demonstration setup uses a [statefulset](../../demo-apps/cf-extplugtest-server/service/k8sa.yaml) and each pod discovers the other pods using the k8s label "controller-revision-hash".

-**Note:**
-> Currently the demonstration setup is used with a single k8s-node only!
-Multiple pod replicas are then used to demonstrate the Californium's functionality.

 ## k8s Blue/Green Update With DTLS Graceful Restart